 - if eligible, the opportunity to apply for recognition as a tenant so you can continue living in public housing, or

-- assistance from FACS with other tenancy facilitation.
+- assistance from DCJ with other tenancy facilitation.

 Who is eligible for a 6 month lease?